Labour’s Ambition for UK Housing

 Labour made several housing promises leading up to the general election, but fulfilling those promises may depend heavily on factors beyond their control or require significantly more planning and consideration to ensure success.

-Housing: The Election Promises
+Labour and Housing: The Election Promises

 Before the general election, we put together a full round-up of Labour promises on housing.
 These were: